4 min read

 At Mighty Roar, we're a branding and digital marketing agency.
 We focus on brand strategy, campaign strategy, logo design, SEO, PPC, content marketing, and social media.
 We don't do PR or traditional advertising.

-Define Your Goals Before You Start Looking
+Define Your Goals First

 Vague goals lead to vague results.
 Before you contact any agency, write down:

 • What specific outcome do you want?
-(More leads, higher rankings, brand awareness, sales)
+More leads, higher rankings, brand awareness, sales?

 • What's your timeline?